-The Sparkling Gourami unfortunately gets overlooked often in pet stores.
+Sparkling Gourami fish often get overlooked in many pet stores.
 Small, seemingly a dull brown, and shy, they are far less interesting looking than Neon Tetras, Guppies, and other common favorites.

-However, if you decide to take one home and place it in a well planted, peaceful aquarium, you’ll discover something extraordinary.
+However, if you decide to take one home and place it in a well planted, peaceful aquarium, However, if you decide to take one home and place it in a well planted, peaceful aquarium, you’ll discover something extraordinary.
 Your new fish will brighten up, with blue scales and iridescent eyes ascending delicate chocolate and red tones.
-You will begin to understand just how the Sparkling Gourami gets its name!
+You will begin to understand just how the Sparkling Gourami gets its name.

-Sparkling Gouramis are the smallest of the family Osphoronemidae.
-A few, including the Giant Gourami (Osphronemus goramy) can reach massive sizes in excess of two feet!
-Sparkling Gourami, on the other hand, rarely grow much beyond 1 inch in length.
+Sparkle Gouramis are the smallest of the family Osphronemidae.
+A few, including the Giant Gourami (Osphronemus goramy) can reach massive sizes in excess of two feet.
+Sparkling Gourami, on the other hand, don’t grow much beyond 1 inch in length.